abraham-arbelaez/abraham-arbelaez.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Statistics student at the Pennsylvania State University.
-Minoring in Economics and Mathematics.
-Seeking on continuing my education at a graduate level.
-Currently doing research in spatio-temporal statistics using Bayesian Methods with [Ephraim Hanks](https://sites.psu.edu/hanks/) (see in [research](/research/)).
+Hello!
+I am an first-year Ph.D.
+Student in Statistics at Kansas State University, where I work under the supervision of [Trevor Hefley](https://sites.google.com/view/trevorhefleyresearch/home).
+I received my B.S. in Statistics from the Pennsylvania State University, where I worked in spatio-temporal statistics using Bayesian Methods with [Ephraim Hanks](https://sites.psu.edu/hanks/) (see in [research](/research/)).

 My research interests are:
+* Mechanistic Species Distribution Models
+* Environmental Statistics
 * Spatio-temporal statistics
-* Bayesian statistics
 * Bayesian Hierarchical Modeling